 CMV appears to be active more often in toddlers.
 Children of this age are still learning about hygiene and usually love to be in close physical contact with their carers and playmates.
 If they’re regularly in daycare or other environments with a number of similarly aged children, CMV is easily shared among the group.

-There is no vaccine for CMV.
-Thus young children pose a high risk to pregnant women.
+Young children pose a high risk to pregnant women.
 A fresh infection during the first half of pregnancy is the most likely scenario that will result in congenital CMV and its related birth defects.

 How to reduce your risk of contracting cytomegalovirus

-- Avoid contact with saliva when kissing a child.
+2. Avoid contact with saliva and urine

 Read: “I would never take her life back, but I would also never knowingly let a child go through that.”